-When it comes to inflight connectivity, there are essentially two main types of networks: satellite and air-to-ground (ATG).
+When it comes to inflight connectivity, there are essentially two main types of networks available today: geostationary (GEO) satellite and air-to-ground (ATG).
 So why choose one type over the other?

-In this blog we’ll explore why ATG delivers very distinct advantages over satellite for many business aircraft.
+In this blog we’ll explore why ATG delivers very distinct advantages over current GEO satellites for many business aircraft.
 You’ll see why network speed and baseline service plans are important, but you need to dig deeper to find out what’s right for you.

 Gogo ATG uses ground-based towers (think cellphone towers) to make a direct broadband data (internet) connection to and from the aircraft and tower.
-On the aircraft, small belly-mounted antennas make the data connection and onboard systems enable the cabin and flight deck experience.
+On the aircraft, small belly-mounted antennas make the data connection and a single AVANCE onboard system enables the cabin and flight deck experience.
 Gogo is the only ATG network exclusively serving business aviation across the entire continental United States, plus portions of Canada and Alaska.
-Beyond the network, Gogo is a vertically integrated company, meaning that it is the designer, manufacturer, and service provider of both the ground-based systems (towers) as well as the airborne systems (installed aircraft equipment.)
+Beyond the network, Gogo is a vertically integrated company, meaning that it is the designer, manufacturer, and service provider of both the ground-based systems (towers) as well as the airborne systems (installed aircraft equipment).

-High performance satellite connectivity (such as JetConneX and ViaSat) delivers an internet connection between an aircraft and satellites.
-Satellite data travels from the aircraft to the satellite, down to a ground-based station and back.
-On the aircraft, most satellite solutions require larger antennas located on the top or tail of the aircraft, while onboard systems also help drive the experience.
+High performance geostationary satellite connectivity (such as JetConneX and Viasat) delivers an internet connection between an aircraft and satellites.
+GEO satellite data travels from the aircraft to the satellite, down to a ground-based station and back.
+On the aircraft, most satellite solutions require larger antennas located on the top or tail of the aircraft, while multiple onboard systems are needed to drive the experience.
 Satellite connectivity solutions offer regional to near global coverage depending on the service provider satellite coverage areas.
 Satellite solutions often times have different hardware providers and services providers depending on the solution types.

 Let’s start simple: both Gogo ATG (4G now and the upcoming 5G network) and modern high-performance satellite offerings give you similar speeds that will allow passengers to do everything from video conferencing and streaming to email and “office in the sky” tasks.